 On cooking, red cabbage will normally turn blue.
 To retain the red colour it is necessary to add vinegar or acidic fruit to the pot.

 Red cabbage needs well fertilized soil and sufficient humidity to grow.
 It is a seasonal plant which is seeded in spring and harvested in late fall.
 Red cabbage is a better keeper than its "white" relatives and does not need to be converted tosauerkraut to last the winter.

 For other usages of ginger, 1g is typically used.
 This seems to be effective for increasing intestinal motility, but was insufficient in reducing blood glucose in the one study attempting it.

-For testosterone boosting, a supplement is probably advised.
+a supplement is probably advised.
 The dosage used in rats, after conversion to humans based on Body Surface Area, equates to about 14g from natural sources (usually less of an extract percentage than is possible with supplements).

 Ginger can be ingested via several ways, and the following is an approximate standardization table for1g of Ginger Extract.

 Many people are interested in grape seed extract because it contains antioxidants.
 These are substances that protect cells from damage and may help prevent many diseases.
 However, it’s still too early to say whether the antioxidant properties of grape seed extract really benefit people.
 Researchers are studying grape seed extract to see if it might lower the risks of some cancers.
 For now, the evidence is not clear.

 Grape seed extract has been studied for use in many other conditions -- ranging from PMSto skin damage to wound healing -- but the results have been inconclusive.